Future Force (film): Release

 Future Force was released direct-to-video in the United States by A.I.P. in November 1989.

-Reception
+Reception and legacy

 From contemporary reviews, "Lor." of Variety reviewed the AIP video cassette on November 12, 1989.
 "Lor." noted that the film "offers some offbeat social commentary in its sci-fi approach to the future of law enforcement" and that the film "is low-tech but scores high in imagination."

 Creature Feature gave the movie 2.5 out of five stars, praising the performance of Carradine, but found little else likeable in the film.
 The film has a score of 14% at Rotten Tomatoes.

+The movie was also spoofed by RiffTrax on July 27, 2012.